 The International Migration Review (IMR) publishes manuscripts that reflect the highest quality of international migration scholarship.
-IMR authors impart significant new knowledge relevant to processes of international migration and international migration policy.
-The journal communicates a corpus of research that is geographically and demographically inclusive both of topics in the international migration field and of disciplinary, interdisciplinary, and analytic approaches to those topics.
+IMR intends to publish significant new knowledge relevant to processes of international migration and international migration policy.
+It communicates a corpus of research that is geographically and demographically inclusive of topics in the international and interdisciplinary field of migration studies, as well as disciplinary and analytic approaches to those topics.
 Given the increase in the volume of social scientific research on international migration worldwide, publication of papers in the International Migration Review is a highly selective process.

 Department of Geography